 Opportunities to pursue risk management.
 A unique benefit of an actuarial science degree is that you can go on to work as a risk management analyst, while the reverse is not the case.
 The tests required to be a professional actuary are not typically part of the curriculum for a risk management degree.
 This perk provides you with the flexibility to pursue a career as an actuary or as an analyst in specialty areas within businesses.

 Preparation for what's next.
 Actuarial science graduates leave with the skills, knowledge and tools necessary to pass five of the professional actuary examinations recognized by the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS) and launch into a successful career.
+Many students pass these exams before they even graduate.

 Where are actuarial science alumni now?